 Mental Health Summer Recovery Camp

 The first Working to Recovery Mental Health Summer Recovery Camp was held in June 2015 in Dumfries, Scotland.
 The second was in June 2016 in Ivybridge, Devon, England.
+The third was in September 2017 in Llanslin, Oswestry (Welsh/English Border).

 BELOW WE HAVE PROVIDED ANSWERS TO SOME OF YOUR QUESTIONS